maitreverge/minishell_101/README.md

 ## 🚨 DISCLAIMER:

-i wish this repository to becomes a collaborative effort aimed at centralizing resources for the 42 project `minishell`.
-I encourage and appreciate your contributions via pull requests, because we all need to practive our collaborative skills;
+I wish this repository to becomes a collaborative effort aimed at centralizing resources for the 42 project `minishell`.

+I highly encourage and appreciate your contributions via pull requests, because we all need to practice our collaborative skills;

 however, it is **crucial** to note the following: